nidhi-47/Eazy-Mart/README.md

 # Eazy-Mart
 # Overview
-This README provides an overview of the high-level design and features for the development of the website project.
+OOPS.pdf provides an overview of the high-level design and features for the development of the website project.
 It includes information on the UI/UX design, the flow of events, class diagrams, database tables, and the tentative features of the website.

 Table of Contents
 1. Introduction